notrabs/use-ammojs/README.md

     - [ ] Integrate to @react-three/drei Stats component
 - [ ] Improve the automatic shape detection (set shapeType automatically based on the three Mesh type)
 - [ ] Raycast Vehicle API
+- [ ] Support for instanced objects
+- [ ] Support and document manual bundling of the wasm file
+  - Currently the wasm library is inlined with a base64 string for ease of use.
+Users who want to save a few bytes can serve it as a seperate file with the `application/wasm` Content-Type in their own deployment.
+There should be a bundle available without the inlined wasm for that use-case.

 ## Quick Start